W. (Bill) Keller

 Director, Climate Change and Multiple Stressor Aquatic Research

 935 Ramsey Lake Road

-Documenting and understanding chemical and biological recovery processes in damaged aquatic systems, and investigating the combined effects of multiple stressors (eg. acidification, climate change, UV-B irradiance).
+Documenting and understanding the chemical and biological nature of northern aquatic ecosystems and investigating the combined effects of climate change and multiple environmental stressors.

 Publications (last 6 years)

 Greenaway, C.M., AM.
 Paterson, W. Keller, and J.P.
 Smol.
-201_.
-Scaled-chrysophyte assemblage responses to water quality improvements in lakes recovering from marked acidification and metal-contamination near Wawa, Ontario, Canada. (in press, J. Limnol.)
+2012.
+Scaled-chrysophyte assemblage changes in the sediment records of lakes recovering from marked acidification and metal-contamination near Wawa, Ontario, Canada.
+J. Limnol.
+71: 267-278.

 Greenaway, C.M., A.M.
 Paterson, W. Keller, and J.P.
 Smol.
-201_.
-Dramatic diatom community responses in lakes recovering from acidification and metal- contamination near Wawa, Ontario, Canada: a paleolimnological perspective. (in press, Can.
+2012.
+Dramatic diatom species assemblage responses in lakes recovering from acidification and metal- contamination near Wawa, Ontario, Canada: a paleolimnological perspective.
+Can.
 J. Fish.
 Aquat.
-Sci.).
+Sci.
+69: 656-669.